malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 			- Polylingual instead of bi- or multilingual:
 				- focus on all linguistic resources available to the speaker instead of juxtaposition of languages and separability of linguistic categories
 				- emphasis on features
-				- Blommaert's: truncated multilingualism: idea of a partial competence of a broader linguistic repertoire
+			- Blommaert's truncated multilingualism: idea of a partial competence of a broader linguistic repertoire
 			-
 			-
 		- evaluation of frameworks